 On Saturday, March 22 at 3 p.m. the Glasgow-based Maxwell Quartet, regarded as one of Britain’s finest string quartets, will feature four close friends who grew up playing classical and folk music.
 They met again as postgraduate students and in 2010 formed the Quartet.
 Colin Scobie on first violin, George Smith on second violin, Elliot Perks on viola, and Duncan Strachan on cello will play original arrangements of Scottish folk music, as well as classical selections.

 The season will conclude on Tuesday, April 28 with a Beach Boy Tribute by Sail On.
 Six musicians, who are all huge fans of The Beach Boys, will perform more than 30 Beach Boy hits, played exactly as you remember hearing them on their legendry albums.
 From “Little Deuce Coupe” to “Surfin’ Safari” and from “California Girls” to “Good Vibrations,” the show will take you back to the 1960s, capturing the signs and sounds of an endless summer.

-All concerts take place at Nashua High School North, 8 Titan Way in Nashua at 7:30 p.m., with the exception of the Maxwell Quartet which will start at 3 p.m.
-For further information, to see short videos of each show, or to subscribe or purchase individual concert tickets on-line, go to www.nashuacommunityconcerts.org .
+All concerts take place at Nashua High School North, 8 Titan Way in Nashua at 7:30 p.m., with the exception of the Maxwell Quartet, in March, which will start at 3 p.m.
+For further information, to see short videos of each show, or purchase individual concert tickets ($25 each)on-line, go to www.nashuacommunityconcerts.org .
 If you have questions, please call 603-318-1792.